Digitalpit/demo-django/README.md

 Initial requirements:
   - clone repo https://github.com/Digitalpit/demo-django.git
-  - use existing imgages from https://hub.docker.com/r/pdziedziel/images/tags or create new ones and then change 'image' parameter in the deployment manifest.
+  - use existing images from https://hub.docker.com/r/pdziedziel/images/tags or create new ones and then change 'image' parameter in the deployment manifest.

 **Simple installation**
 Simple installation can be done on Minikube: